Rooting the cuttings

 Until they root, keep the pots between about 65° to 77° F (18-25°C).
 Avoid letting them get warmer than 80°F (27°C).
 A little cooler at night is ok.
 I recommend placing a minimum/maximum thermometer near the cuttings, since the temperature can vary in different parts of a room.

 After 4-6 weeks, gently tug on the cutting to see if it has rooted.
-Once it has rooted, remove the plastic bag (if you used one) and add some fertilizer.
-Once new foliage appears, you may increase the watering.
+Once it has rooted, punch a hole in the bag with a pen every day, and remove the bag after 10 days.
+Once new foliage appears, you may increase the soil moisture.

 Once they have been growing for a month, you may give them some sun - but shade them from strong afternoon sun for another 2-3 months.